Skip to main content

 CONCLUSION

-The numbers of children and youth with diabetes are increasing.
+The number of children and youth with diabetes is increasing.
 Providing care to young patients with diabetes can be a unique and challenging experience in all settings.
 Clinicians must take into consideration the child’s developmental stage in order to create a holistic approach to diabetes care.
 In many instances, a clinician will work with pediatric patients with diabetes over the course of several years and build up a close, therapeutic relationship with these children and their families.
 In this way, the clinician advocates for the patient’s needs and offers support and encouragement to them and their caregivers from childhood through adolescence and as they transition to independent self-management.

 RESOURCES